sernst/pipper/README.md

 ## Installing pipper

-The pipper package can be installed by pip:
+The pipper package can be installed using pip:

     $ pip install pipper